THERAPY WITH PREGNANT

 We are naturally inclined to parent as we ourselves were parented; however, we can make changes if we wish not to repeat the cycle.
 I believe that becoming a parent can be the impetus for self-change, healing old wounds and experiencing personal growth.
 I partner with my clients to be a support as they transition into parenthood and walk alongside them as they manage struggles such as building a healthy bond with their infant, self-care, returning to work, conflict with partners, co-parenting, and achieving balance in their life as parents.

-My approach to psychotherapy and counseling with expecting and new parents is collaborative, relational, and client-focused.
+As a mother of two, I am passionate about my work with moms.
+I have earned and maintain certification in Perinatal Mental Health (PMH-C) through Postpartum Support International (PSI).
+My approach to psychotherapy and counseling with expecting and new moms is collaborative, relational, and client-focused.
 I use a combination of insight-oriented and behavioral therapy approaches to increase mindfulness, alleviate symptoms and change old patterns of relating and responding to stressors.
+I often draw from Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), and attachment-focused models.
 I empower mothers to develop skills to parent with increased awareness of their own reactions and emotional experience.
 I focus on developing a healthy attachment with the infant, strengthening early bonds and helping parents to feel more confident with their skills.

 trailhead: noun \ ˈtrāl-ˌhed \ :